Hydra: Resilient and Highly Available Remote Memory: Conclusion

 \section{Conclusion}

-With the ever-increasing memory demand of in-memory DBMSs, the memory TCO of datacenters is rapidly increasing.
-Memory disaggregation promises to alleviate this, but its deployment is hindered by larger failure domains and susceptibility to stragglers \cite{mem-disagg-vmware, far-memory, hotnets-disagg-failure}, leading to tradeoffs between performance, efficiency, and availability. {\name} leverages online erasure coding to achieve single-digit $\mu$s latency under failures, while judiciously placing erasure-coded data to improve availability and load balancing.
-On the one hand, it matches the resilience of replication with 1.6$\times$ lower memory overhead.
-On the other hand, it significantly improves latency and throughput of both micro-benchmark and real-world online transaction and analytics processing applications over SSD backup-based resilience with only 1.25$\times$ higher memory overhead.
+leverages online erasure coding to achieve single-digit $\mu$s latency under failures, while judiciously placing erasure-coded data using \copysets to improve availability and load balancing.
+It matches the resilience of replication with 1.6$\times$ lower memory overhead and significantly improves latency and throughput of real-world memory-intensive applications over SSD backup-based resilience.
 Furthermore, \copysets allows {\name} to reduce the probability of data loss under simultaneous failures by about 10$\times$.
-Overall, {\name} makes resilient disaggregated memory practical for DBMSs.
+Overall, {\name} makes resilient remote memory practical.